-First, make sure you have a power supply designed for Pentium 4.
-This power supply must have three connectors: PWR1, PWR2, PWR3.
-Then make sure you plug the ATX 12V power supply connectors into PWR1, PWR2 and PWR3 properly.
+First, make sure you have a power supply designed for Pentium 4 CPUs.
+The power supply must have three connectors: PWR1, PWR2, and PWR3.
+Make sure you plug the ATX12V power supply connectors into PWR1, PWR2, and PWR3 properly.
 The pin definition is shown below.